ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Introduction

-\item \textbf{Unclear and inconsistent temporal boundaries:} The dataset lacks clear guidelines on when an action should start or end.
-It is ambiguous whether annotation should begin when the instrument enters the field of view or only when it contacts the anatomical target, and whether it should end upon disengagement or upon exit.
-This uncertainty leads to inconsistent labeling and undermines the model's ability to learn temporal dynamics and tool-target interactions.
+\item \textbf{Unclear and inconsistent temporal boundaries:} Although the CholecT50 paper briefly states that its annotators marked the start and end of each triplet, the procedure lacks detailed specification.
+It remains ambiguous whether a new triplet activity begins with instrument entry or target contact, and whether it ends with instrument disengagement, a change in the target being operated on, or instrument exit.
+Such uncertainty leads to inconsistent labeling and limits the model’s ability to capture temporal dynamics and instrument–target interactions.

-\item \textbf{Lack of diversity in data sources:} CholecT50 originates from a single institution, offering limited variability in surgical practices and instruments.
-In practice, instruments of the same type may differ significantly between manufacturers, and surgical strategies such as instrument pairing often vary between hospitals.
-Consequently, models trained on CholecT50 struggle to generalize to real-world clinical environments. \end{enumerate}
+\item \textbf{Lack of diversity in data sources:} CholecT50 is collected at a single institution, limiting variation in workflow and instrument appearance.
+Differences in manufacturers, as well as surgeons’ habits and educational backgrounds, produce rare triplets that are often missing, causing models trained on this dataset to overfit to local style and generalize poorly to other clinical settings. \end{enumerate}